RimoChan/match-you/README.en.md

 ## How to use

-Just sent "Match You" to your colleague and when it runs, the dependencies on his/her computer will be deleted!
-So he/she must re-do it!
+Just send "Match You" to your colleague and when it runs, the dependencies on their computer will be deleted!
+So they must re-do it!

-What you do next is to stare at his/her computer to learn how to get the dependencies right!
+What you do next is to stare at their computer to learn how to get the dependencies right!

-<sub>(or your workmate cannot do it either, of course)</sub>
+<sub>(or your colleague cannot do it either, of course)</sub>

 ## Let's code it!

 I use Python at work so I wrote for it first.
 Let's create PRs and delete all the dependencies!

-目录:
+Contents:

 - Python - pip
     - mother.py